Environmental Sustainability

 Investment and Asset Management Strategy

 We incorporate sustainability into our investment and asset management strategies with a focus on identifying environmental risks and minimizing environmental impact with respect to such investments and assets.
 In evaluating a potential investment or property acquisition, we consider environmental-related risks, including those related to environmental performance of the property and potential environmental exposure or liability, regulatory and zoning-related risks, as well as the long-term impact of climate change.
 We also conduct energy audits for potential property acquisitions in order to gather data on the environmental sustainability of the property’s operations.
+As part of our asset management strategy, we engage with our tenants to encourage and support their implementation of environmental sustainability initiatives.

 Our tenant engagement strategy includes the identification of potential areas of focus or improvement with respect to sustainability and working in partnership with our tenants to implement measures to address sustainability issues.
-We have recently begun working to include limited “green lease” provisions in coordination with our tenants, which specify that such tenants shall reasonably cooperate and participate in conservation, sustainability, recycling, energy efficiency, and waste reduction and other similar programs.
-As part of our asset management strategy, we engage with our tenants to encourage and support their implementation of environmental sustainability initiatives.
+Beginning in 2020, we began incorporating limited “green lease” provisions into our triple-net lease forms, which generally specify that such tenants shall reasonably cooperate and participate in conservation, sustainability, recycling, energy efficiency, and waste reduction and other similar programs.
+We are also in the process of developing incentives for our tenants through which we seek to recognize, and encourage their implementation of sustainability, efficiency, and climate change mitigation measures at our leased properties, for which they retain exclusive operational control during the terms of the leases.

 Water Usage